netdata/netdata/exporting/prometheus/README.md

 ### Installing Prometheus

-In order to install prometheus we are going to introduce our own systemd startup script along with an example of prometheus.yaml configuration.
+In order to install Prometheus we are going to introduce our own systemd startup script along with an example of prometheus.yaml configuration.
 Prometheus needs to be pointed to your server at a specific target url for it to scrape Netdata's api.
 Prometheus is always a pull model meaning Netdata is the passive client within this architecture.
 Prometheus always initiates the connection with Netdata.